ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Restructured KDC interface, with new possible operations (Section 4).

-* Client PoP signature in the Key Distribution Request upon joining (Section 4.2.1).
+* Client PoP signature for the Joining Request upon joining (Section 4.1.2.1).

 * Revised text on group member removal (Section 5).